ShaneFlandermeyer/plasma-dsp/README.md

 # plasma-dsp

-A free and open-source C++ library for generating and analyzing RF waveforms.
+A free and open-source C++ signal processing library primarily for generating and analyzing RF waveforms.

-Depending on how it develops,
-I may expand this out to a more complete DSP library like liquid-dsp.

 ## Modules and Features